It’s budget season and I thought this update should be focused on what we’re seeing in terms of GOP policy priorities and budget proposals.

 When you separate the bills in the GOP controlled House in this way, you see a pattern.
 Republican House committees are very concerned with extending their own right to control power and remove all barriers to their own personal freedoms, up-to and including voter suppression efforts and stopping fair redistricting, again.
 They want laws that let them run things as they see fit and skirt or squelch authority wherever it resides.
 Although in fairness, this tendency has risen with the large number of Free Staters elected to the GOP caucus in 2020.
 The idea that we need to enshrine lawlessness, so that those who reject civil society/rules can feel comfortable, has been on full display.
 The regular GOP House members seem to be OK going along with most of it.
 Whatever they want to do with their guns: shooting people from the comfort of their cars, firing weapons on public lands (and being able to sue town officials if anyone tries to stop them), riding snow mobiles armed, brandishing weapons in public, those are the laws they believe you elected them to pass.
 But, if you want your right to a no-excuse absentee ballot (which worked great during the pandemic) that’s a bridge too far.
 If you want a strong union so your pension isn’t stolen, the right to serve your community without personal liability, liberty over your own body or medical decisions, or the preservation of your constitutional right to separation of church and state and a public education, you’d better start lobbying.

-The other issue we see is an inability to look out for the long-term.
-This short-term thinking is a real killer for public service and local budgets.
-It is the antithesis of what makes NH’s local control work – and we should all be concerned about these changes.
+The other issue that concerns me is an inability to look out for the long-term.
+Short-term thinking is a real killer for public service and local budgets.
+It is the antithesis of what makes NH’s local control work – and we should all be concerned about this lack of responsible foresight in policy-makers.
 We’re seeing little in the way of the policy stability so needed for planning by individuals and businesses.
-On my own committee, we saw a defunding of NH Saves, the most popular Energy Efficiency program in the state, and a gutting of renewable energy compliance payments that brings clean energy investment to a halt.
+On my own committee, we saw a defunding of NH Saves, the most popular Energy Efficiency program in the state, and a gutting of renewable energy compliance payments that threaten to bring clean energy investment to a halt.
 A partisan letter to the Public Utilities’ Commission appears to have stopped the 3 year energy plan, approved by the utilities, that was supposed to have started in January.
-And even municipal net metering, that Hollis and so many other communities have been patiently waiting for, was killed, yet again.
-So well conceived plans have been upended by those who have no idea what they’re doing.
-They are doing one thing well: proving that government is part of the problem.
-But, not all those who serve, think like the people who are currently in charge.
-An important distinction for the mid-terms!
+This has even Eversource complaining that it was disruptive to their business planning to be without the agreed upon Energy Efficiency Plan in place.
+We had to fight hard for advancements on Municipal Net Metering and a policy on Community Power which had been stymied when we passed them 2 years ago, by the Governor’s veto.
+Apparently he needed to make sure we didn’t get credit for the bill passing, so he delayed this and many other bills (like his very limited version of Family Medical Leave which was put in the budget trailer bill), until he could claim the credit.
+Although the House is made up of citizen legislators, we can still bring professionalism to our work; it was painful to watch people who truly do not know what they’re doing, pushing policies that originate out-of-state without a care for how they will work in New Hampshire’s economy.

 Education – the heart of our communities